First-gen financial literacy

 Poor habits

 My dad helped me apply for my first Discover credit card when I started college.
 I could use the card to front the costs for textbooks, class registration, and anything else I might need.
-He instructed me to pay off the statement balance in full every month but didn’t explain why.
-At that point, I didn’t know what a credit score was and I was already in the habit of spending money on whatever I wanted.
+He instructed me to pay off the statement balance in full every month, but he didn’t explain why.
+At that point, I didn’t know what a credit score was, and I was already in the habit of spending money on whatever I wanted.

 Eventually, I just tried submitting a minimum payment on my credit card bill and waited to see if anything would happen.
 The bank accepted the payment and sent me a bill the next month with another minimum payment due.
 I was so excited that I thought I had hacked the system.
-I didn’t tell my dad because I would technically be disobeying him but he never asked about my bills so I didn’t feel the need to tell him.
+I didn’t tell my dad because I would technically be disobeying him, but he never asked about my bills so I never took the initiative and talked to him about it.
 If the bank didn’t have a problem with it, why would he?
-I wasn’t living in poverty but after reading excerpts from Hillbilly Elegy, in hindsight, it really felt as if I was always planning what to buy with my next paycheck.
+I wasn’t living in poverty but after reading excerpts from Hillbilly Elegy, I realize I was always planning what to buy with my next paycheck.

-Today, I know what a credit score is and how stupid I was for thinking I had figured out a loophole.
-But for a lot of students like me, the idea of a credit score was so intangible; I needed to “build up” my credit score?
+For a lot of students like me, the idea of a credit score was so intangible.
+I had no idea I needed to “build up” my credit score?
 Why?
-I’m just an undergraduate student making minimum wage.
-If I need to buy a car or a home, I’ll worry about it when I’m making more money.
+I was just an undergraduate student making minimum wage.
+If I needed to buy a car or a home, I’d worry about that when I was making more money.

 I think this is a big struggle for a lot of first-gen students like me; we never experienced the benefits of accrued wealth.
 We are more likely to graduate with debt and much more likely to drop out of college.
-It’s difficult to convince myself to set money aside that’ll be a boon to me 40 years later when right now, my student loan debts are going to compound on itself every single month.
-The ever-present problems that have stood before us our entire lives built poor habits and the costs of social mobility makes it even harder to break these poor habits.
+It’s difficult to convince myself to set aside money that’ll be a boon to me 40 years later when right now, my student loan debts are going to compound on itself every single month.
+The ever-present problems that have stood before us our entire lives, such as paying for groceries or rent, have built poor habits that make us want to spend in the present.
+Furthermore, the costs of social mobility, such as student loans and buying our first car, make it even harder to break these poor habits.

 One step at a time